 Check the weather before you travel, so you know if you should expect snow and extreme cold.
 While some winters are mild, you also can get cold snaps and weather events, which make it dangerous to be outside.
 Take the wind chill into account, too.
 Even a light wind can make it feel much colder.
 Plan ahead so you’re prepared for it.
 It’s better to be too warm than too cold when it comes to winter!

 What’s your favorite winter wear item?
-Let us know in the comments below!
+Share and comment below!

-Wondering what else to pack and wear in winter?
-Read these articles:
+For more on what to pack and wear in winter, please read:

 - Travel Essentials Packing List for Winter